About Our Program

 The Bachelor of Social Work (B.S.W.) program prepares students for generalist practice in a variety of human service settings.
 Graduates are prepared to do a variety of professional social work jobs including counselor, substance abuse/mental health, child welfare and school social work.
 The curriculum has a special focus on services to American Indians and their communities.
 The skills students learn are transferable when working with a variety of different groups and settings.

-Please contact the Department of Social Work if you would like additional information or give us a call at 218-726-7245 or 1 (888) 534-9734.
+Please contact the Department of Social Work if you would like additional information or give us a call at 218-726-8497 or (888) 534-9734.

 Did you find what you were looking for?
 YES NO